Appsero/docs/docs/user-guide/envato-licensing.md

 ![Integrate](../images/integrations/2.png)

-> AppSero is connected with Envato.
+> Appsero is connected with Envato.

 ## Map the Plugin/Theme with Envato Project.